I warn you, if you bore me, I shall take my revenge.

 J.R.R.
 Tolkein

 Your most humble and obedient servant has received many requests over the years for explanations about how to setup, adjust, maintain and use Japanese planes.
-It’s a big subject, enough to fill volumes and volumes, and an important one to woodworkers, but I will try to explain in enough generality that new guys can follow, but with enough detail that professionals may glean something useful.
+To those of our Beloved Customers with aspirations of professional-level skills with this most ancient and essential tool it’s an important subject, one that would require a veritable mountain of electrons to properly document, an overwhelming challenge for this broken and bedraggled blog.
+Nevertheless in this series of articles about the Japanese handplane I will try to summarize the subject in enough generality that new guys can follow, but with enough detail that professionals may glean something useful.

 In this series we will discuss how to adjust a Japanese plane so it works well, how to tune it to increase performance, how to treat the body to reduce warpage and keep it looking good, how to deal with normal wear and tear, how to periodically tap out and dress the ura during sharpening, and of course how to use a Japanese plane.